SAP/cf-cli-java-plugin/README.md

    -no-download              -nd, don't download the heap dump/JFR/... file to local, only keep it in the
                                 container, implies '--keep'
-   -verbose                  -v, enable verbose output for the plugin
+   -verbose                  -v, enable verbose output for the plugin -app-instance-index       -i [index], select to which instance of the app to connect

 </pre>